hm7612g20/Healthcare_GHG_Emissions_Calculator/resources/further_info.md

-**GHG emissions calculated as sum of:**
+**Greenhouse gas emissions calculated using a cradle-to-grave approach:**
-- GHG emissions from manufacture of product given its raw components.
+- Manufacture of product from extraction of raw components.
-- Travel GHG emissions of raw materials from source to end location.
+- Transport of raw materials from cradle to factory gate, then gate to location of use.
-- GHG emissions of product during use if it requires electricity, water or gas.
+- Use if product requires electricity, water or gas.
-- Reprocessing GHG emissions of product, if applicable.
+- Reprocessing of product (laundry or hospital sterilisation and decontamination unit), if applicable.
-- GHG emissions from disposal of product, either by landfill, incineration or recycling.
+- Disposal, either by landfill, incineration or recycling.